Aliases for GALR2 Gene

 GeneCards Summary for GALR2 Gene

 GALR2 (Galanin Receptor 2) is a Protein Coding gene.
+Diseases associated with GALR2 include Arboleda-Tham Syndrome and Disease Of Mental Health.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
-GO annotations related to this gene include G-protein coupled receptor activity and galanin receptor activity.
-An important paralog of this gene is SSTR2.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and galanin receptor activity.
+An important paralog of this gene is CXCR2.

 Receptor for the hormone galanin and GALP.
 Receptor for the hormone spexin-1 (PubMed:24517231).
 The activity of this receptor is mediated by G proteins that activate the phospholipase C/protein kinase C pathway (via G(q)) and that inhibit adenylyl cyclase (via G(i)).